Magic Beetle

 "Oh, did I forget to warn you about the thorns?"

-Plucking it from her palm with her teeth, she noticed Damon was staring across the street again.
+the street again.
 His lack of concern pissed her off and she began to grumble.

 "How deep do I bury it?"